-Father/daughter wedding songs can be…tricky.
-You want a wedding song that is sweet and sentimental, but on the other hand you don’t want something that’s too romantic (and chances are most of your favorite slow/love songs fall into the latter category) or that talks about sex.
-For example, I love Van Morrison’s “Brown Eyed Girl,” but these lyrics ruin it for a father/daughter dance:
+Father daughter dance songs can be…tricky.
+You want a wedding tune that is sweet and sentimental.
+On the other hand, you don’t want something that’s too romantic (and chances are most of your favorite slow/love songs fall into the latter category).
+For example, I love Van Morrison’s “Brown Eyed Girl,” but these lyrics make it, err, a little uncomfortable for a father daughter dance song:

 Sometime I’m overcome thinking ’bout

 Making love in the green grass

 My brown eyed girl

 “Wildflower” by Tom Petty is another popular option that falls into the same category.
 It’s a great song, but slightly cringe-y lyrics for a father daughter dance.

 You’re tellin’ me, tellin’ me, tellin’ me you wanna come over